IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 - Authorization codes SHALL be for single use and short-lived with a lifetime less or equal to 5 minutes.

-- Access token SHALL be short-lived with a lifetime of 1 hour or less.
+- Access token SHOULD be short-lived with a lifetime of 1 hour or less.
 A lifetime less or equal to 5 minutes is RECOMMENDED.

 - Refresh token MAY be long lived.

 - To reduce the attack surface, client claims and authorization grants SHALL be the minimal.
 I.e., the authorization grant scope requested by the Authorization Client shall be the minimal required scope for the resource request to be used for.

-#### 3.71.9.1 Security Audit Considerations
+#### 3.71.5.1 Security Audit Considerations

 Authorization Servers SHOULD produce an audit record for any failed attempt to obtain authorization.
 IHE does not specify the format of audit records for authorization servers.